The Complete Guide to Content Remarketing: 20 Tips and Examples to Re-Engage Audience

 “Basically, content remarketing helps you attract the attention of your site’s past visitors to prompt them to take further steps.
 It is something like a second hook that works perfectly after the first one wasn’t as successful as you expected,” says Marie Fincher, Head of Content at Trust My Paper.

-Content remarketing strives to capture the attention of your site’s visitors to make them come back to your website and complete an action they didn’t make during their first visit.
+With this strategy, marketers strive to capture the attention of your site’s visitors to make them come back to your website and complete an action they didn’t make during their first visit.
 This can be anything from purchasing your product to subscribing to your newsletter.
 Content remarketing is like that second chance you needed desperately.
 Remarketing helps you to:

 - Increase brand recall and branded searches.